chaostoolkit/chaostoolkit-documentation/sources/reference/tutorial.md

 !!! tip
     In such a simple setup, we appreciate that things will likely break and, in general there is no point to run an experiment when you already know the outcome.
-However, let's humour ourselves for the sake of learning the basics behind the Chaos Toolkit.
+However, let's humor ourselves for the sake of learning the basics behind the Chaos Toolkit.

 We can intuit things will fall apart if the sunset service cannot talk the